 Books About Libraries & Librarians

 As book lovers with a huge appreciation for libraries and the librarians who make them great, we’re very excited to share these book recommendations with you!
-It was fun to research a wide variety of books, from historical fiction books set in libraries around the world to magical realism with a librarian as the main character.
-We think we’ve found a novel for everyone!
+It was fun to research a wide variety of books set in libraries across many genres and we think we’ve found a novel or non-fiction title for everyone!

 Book Summary